‘Iron Brigade’ participates in Polish celebration

 |0

-This work, ‘Iron Brigade’ participates in Polish celebration [Image 1 of 4], by SSG Elizabeth Tarr, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, ‘Iron Brigade’ participates in Polish celebration, by SSG Corinna Baltos, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT